-Old man Schrader's been subjecting us to this post-Calvinist morality slip-and-sliding for a long time: Taxi Driver (1974), Hardcore (1978), American Gigolo (1980) and Auto Focus (2002) were each in their own way about the evil lure of pornography: runaway daughters being sucked into the sniff film trade; Cybil Shepherd losing it (that is, her cool) at a screening of Sometimes Sweet Susan; Bob Crane's molasses slip from beloved TV star to amateur pornographer to a messy murder victim; a narcissist who sells his body to rich old ladies.
-Similarly, novelist Bret Easton Ellis wrote the source novels for American Psycho, Rules of Attraction, and Less than Zero, all awash in cocaine-fueled casual sex, suicide, murder, and scopophilia.
-Together with Lohan they generate conspicuous attention, older coke-head LA insiders trying to be all up to code on the disaffection of pre-debauched youth.
+Old man Schrader's been subjecting us to this post-Calvinist morality slip-and-sliding for a long time: Taxi Driver (1974), Hardcore (1978), American Gigolo (1980) and Auto Focus (2002) were each in their own way about the evil lure of pornography: runaway daughters being sucked into the sniff film trade; Cybil Shepherd losing her cool at a screening of Sometimes Sweet Susan; Bob Crane's molasses slip from beloved TV star to amateur pornographer to a messy murder victim; a preening narcissist who sells his body to rich older ladies --he judges them all and for their arousal factor, as in his remake of Cat People, a sparagmostic flaying.
+Similarly, novelist Bret Easton Ellis wrote American Psycho, Rules of Attraction, and Less than Zero, all come to symbolize the 80s preppie drug addict, awash in cocaine-fueled casual sex, suicide, murder, and scopophilia.
+Together with the scarlet letter-branded Lohan they generate conspicuous attention: debauched, older coke-head LA insiders trying to be all up to speed on the disaffection of today's pre-debauched youth.
 As Schrader said in a Salon interview:

 Lohan is only 27 at the time this film was made, but the constant hounding of the paparazzi furies have left her as scarred as a hot bitch Orestes.
-Even so, by 27 you should be beyond letting yourself get sucked into menage-a-quatres just to flatter the closeted vanity of your rich cretin boyfriend.
-If she likes it she should let us know, instead of moping through apathetic oversexed and drugged ennui in search of a new bon-bon to distract her from all the strewn wrappers.
-Such lurid behavior should either be a turn-on or turn-off (Two Girls and a Guy, for example, was both) or far enough over the line to be either profound or traumatic (Two Girls was neither), but instead Canyons strives for meta resonance with those empty cinema shot connectors as comments about how nobody goes to see movies in the theater anymore ("premieres don't count" - LL says) and showing the subterfuge when characters are so busy arranging intrigues on the cell phones they don't know one might be happening right in front of them.
+Even so, by 27 you should be beyond letting yourself get sucked into menage-a-quatres just to flatter the closeted vanity of your rich cretin of a boyfriend.
+If Lohan likes it she should let us know, instead of moping through apathetic drugged ennui in search of a new bon-bon to distract her from all the strewn wrappers.
+Such lurid behavior should either be a turn-on or turn-off (Two Girls and a Guy, for example, was both) or far enough over the line to be either profound or traumatic (Two Girls was neither), but instead Canyons strives for meta resonance with those empty cinema shot connectors.
+One presumes them to be comments about how nobody goes to see movies in the theater anymore ("premieres don't count" - LL says), and the subterfuge clogged airways when characters are so busy arranging intrigues on the cell phones they don't see the car in front of them.
 They even watch their own messages on "Text TV."
 Do they even intend to watch their own film?
-I can imagine them all at the final cut screening room barely looking up from the cell phones except when they're onscreen, to make sure their hair looks right.
+I can imagine them all at the screening room, barely looking up from the cell phones except when they're onscreen, to make sure their hair looks right.

 |James Deen, and a portrait of...
 Herbert Marshall?|

-I don't miss it, and so I feel sorry for everyone involved, even as I applaud their freedom.
-Luckily the music in Canyons is amazing, full-on retrolectro tryptahol courtesy Broken Social Scene lynchpin Brendan Canning, moodily pretending like the 00s never happened.
+I don't miss it, and so I feel sorry for everyone involved, even as I applaud their freedom and cheer them over the edge.
+Luckily the music in Canyons is amazing, full-on retrolectro-tryptahol courtesy Broken Social Scene's Brendan Canning, moodily pretending like the 00s never happened.